WOSS

 What is the Agentic AI Foundation (AAIF)?

 AAIF is a Linux Foundation umbrella, formed in December 2025, that governs the open standards for AI agents.
-It was anchored by three donated projects - MCP (Anthropic), goose (Block), and AGENTS.md (OpenAI) - and provides neutral, vendor-independent governance so agentic AI develops on shared standards instead of fragmenting.
+It was anchored by three donated projects - MCP (Anthropic), goose (Block), and AGENTS.md (OpenAI) - and added agentgateway (Solo.io) in June 2026.
+It provides neutral, vendor-independent governance so agentic AI develops on shared standards instead of fragmenting.

 MCP (Model Context Protocol) is the universal standard for connecting AI models to tools and data. goose is an open-source, local-first AI agent framework from Block.
-AGENTS.md is a universal file that gives AI coding agents consistent, project-specific guidance across repositories.
-All three are AAIF founding projects.
+AGENTS.md is a universal file that gives AI coding agents consistent, project-specific guidance across repositories. agentgateway is a Rust gateway that governs MCP, A2A, LLM, REST and gRPC traffic through one policy and observability layer.

 Why does AAIF matter for developers and enterprises?